lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 ## 1	Introduction<br/>
 ###
 This demonstration is going to show how to use IBM Rational Rhapsody software to build a DoDAF model.
 Note: This demonstration is NOT a mandatary or standard modeling method.
 Instead, it could be reference way.
-Because of the feature of DoDAF, any viewpoint or even diagram could be the starting point of modeling.<br/>
+Because of the feature of DoDAF, any viewpoint or even diagram could be the starting point of modeling.
+<br/><br/>
 ![](/image/1000%20dodaf.png)<br/>
 (Reference: https://www.visual-paradigm.com/guide/enterprise-architecture/what-is-dodaf-framework/)
 <br/>